Soukhin-Nayek/MixMint-React/README.md

 # # # Mixmint-React # # #

-this is a social media app made with react.
+this is a social media app made with react . backend of this app is in progress.

 the website is live here --